isu-mei/22_05_18-and-20_Git_Activity/README.md

 7. Friends of Mine in Richmond
 8. Higher Ground in Melbourne CBD
 9. Hash Specialty Coffee (Fairy floss hot chocolate! - Anthony)
+10. Soy Latte in Diamond Creek (Added by Mei)

 Very good, thanks for the Contibution!
 I will have to visit all this nice cafés now! ☕